reysl-04/reysl-04/README.md

-## About Me 👋

-Hey There!
+## Hey There!
+I'm Alex

-I'm Alex, a 19-year-old student who is currently pur
+I'm a 19-year-old student and I'm currently pursuing a Computer Science degree here in New York.

 <!--
 **reysl-04/reysl-04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.